Hiya, I am Hanako and this is my blog. Get around the site on the right or read on below!

 • Blog Rebrand — Now that’s a good pants occasion.

 The other day I woke up feeling groggy and gross.
 I knew my work day would be frantic and I was dreading it.
-As I left my room, I cast a longing glance over my shoulder to my bed and thought, ‘I can’t wait to be back with you again’, as if I were a Continue reading
+As I left my room, I cast a longing glance over my shoulder to my bed and thought, ‘I can’t wait to be back with you again’, as if I were a young lad going off to war, leaving all my family and home comforts behind.
+When I feel like this, there is only one thing for it.
+My good pants.
+My good pants and an adorable little outfit because, even if I am crying inside, at… Continue reading

 Blog Rebrand — Now that’s a good pants occasion.